Moving from home is stressful, but imagine the complications when you downsize with a pet, and the process stresses them out.

 Pets (such as cats and dogs) thrive with more space to run around, whether inside or around a bigger yard.

 To properly downsize, go through each item in your home and decide whether you need it or not.
-It’s easy to donate or sell these items to make extra cash for your move.
+Donating or selling these items is easy to make extra cash for your move.

 Secure a mortgage for your new home